Testing isomorphism between tuples of subspaces: Introduction

 Here, $S_n$ denotes the symmetric group on $n$ letters.
 In the following section, we show that any solution to common orbit in the case of $G=\Gamma\times S_n$ can be used to solve graph isomorphism, thereby suggesting that this case is computationally hard.
 Next, Section~3 treats the case $G=\Gamma\in\{O(d),U(d)\}$.
-First, we show how to obtain a canonical choice of Gramian for generic real planes (i.e., points in $\operatorname{Gr}(2,\mathbf{R}^d)$), before finding injective invariants using ideas from the representation theory of $H^*$-algebras.
-Finally, Section~4 treats the case $G=\Gamma=\operatorname{GL}(d,\mathbf{F})$, where the common orbit problem frequently reduces to solving a linear system.
-In the special case where $\mathbf{F}=\mathbf{C}$, we provide conditions under which generic subspaces allow for such a simple solution.
-Matlab implementations of Algorithm~\ref{alg.rnop}, Algorithm~\ref{alg.fgma}, and Lemma~\ref{lem.alg iso} may be downloaded from~\cite{KingSoftware}.
+First, we show how to obtain a canonical choice of Gramian for generic real planes (i.e., points in $\operatorname{Gr}(2,\mathbf{R}^d)$), before finding injective invariants using ideas from the representation theory of $H^*$-algebras. \ejk{We note that the remaining orbit problem with $G=\Gamma=\operatorname{GL}(d,\mathbf{F})$ has been completely solved, not only for $\mathbf{F}\in\{ \mathbf{R},\mathbf{C}\}$ but also for other rings and fields~\cite{BrooksbankL:08,ChristovIK:97,Teodorescu:15,Sergeichuk:00,QiaoS:24}.} Matlab implementations of Algorithm~\ref{alg.rnop}, Algorithm~\ref{alg.fgma}, and Lemma~\ref{lem.alg iso} may be downloaded from~\cite{KingSoftware}.